-Cambridge sub-Regional Housing Board (CRHB) works with partners to raise the standard of existing homes and encourage best use of all homes.
+The Housing Board works with partners to raise the standard of existing homes and encourage best use of all homes.

 What data do we have and use to analyse the condition and use of existing homes across our housing market area?

-Partners across the housing sub-region work together to improve housing conditions improve energy efficiency reduce the risks posed by poor quality and unsuitable housing particularly for vulnerable people help bring empty homes back into use work to reduce both under-occupation and overcrowding.
+Partners across our local area work together to improve housing conditions improve energy efficiency reduce the risks posed by poor quality and unsuitable housing particularly for vulnerable people help bring empty homes back into use work to reduce both under-occupation and overcrowding.

 Housing stock condition atlas

-The Cambridge & Peterborough Housing Stock Condition Atlas shows data relevant to housing stock and wider issues within the Cambridge and Peterborough Housing Sub-regions at Lower Super Output Area (LSOA) level.
+The Cambridge & Peterborough Housing Stock Condition Atlas shows data relevant to housing stock and wider issues across our local area at Lower Super Output Area (LSOA) level.
 Users can map and chart two different data indicators from a wide selection in order to explore patterns in the area.

 The tool is still being developed, it was initially commissioned by Cambridge City and Cambridge has two additional versions of the Atlas which incorporate some local, bespoke data.

 Periodically, district housing teams commission a survey of housing conditions, surveying a sample of privately owned and rented homes, so they can monitor the physical condition of homes and plan any action needed, accordingly.